Summary

 Living with degenerative disc disease (DDD) is not easy, but knowing things to avoid with Degenerative Disc Disease makes a big difference.
-Almost everyone experiences some degree of disk degeneration after age 40, even if they don’t develop symptoms.
-This condition can lead to back pain in about 5% of adults.
+Even if they don’t show any symptoms, almost everyone has disk degeneration to some degree after the age of 40.

-That’s why it’s crucial to protect your spine.
-Few habits can make things worse—causing more damage or pain.
+Back pain is experienced by approximately 5% of adults with this condition.
+That’s why it is crucial to protect your spine.
+Few habits can make things worse causing more damage or pain.
 Avoiding these can help keep your back healthier and your life more comfortable.

-In this guide, we’ll highlight the things to avoid with degenerative disc disease.
+In this guide, we’ll also highlight the things to avoid with degenerative disc disease.
+Let’s get started.

-We agree this condition is common as people age, but it’s not just “an old person’s problem.”
-Yes!
-There are other risk factors that can cause DDD to develop earlier in life, such as:
+This condition is common as people get older, but it’s not just an old person’s problem.
+There are other risk factors that can cause multilevel degenerative disc disease to develop earlier in life, such as:

 - Obesity